-Two presentations introducing you to this year's options process will go live on the website on Tuesday 7th March.
+Two presentations introducing you to this year's options process are now available on the school website.
 It is crucial that you read the information and watch these videos; it is the first time that you have had the opportunity to make choices about what you study and that's got to be exciting!
 Should you have any questions at all about the process or pathways we are always happy to help, please email your questions to options@marlborough.herts.sch.uk.